yvnyli/steam-game-critic-score/README.md

 ML Zoomcamp 2025: If you are here for peer review, please check out [Guide_for_evaluators.md](https://github.com/yvnyli/MLZoomcamp_Project2/blob/main/Guide_for_evaluators.md) for a map of where things are.
 Thank you.

+### Setup (Windows):
+Environment: Clone this repo.
+In cmd, cd to the folder, and run `uv sync --frozen`.
+If packages are installed successfully, activate the virtual environment with `.venv\Scripts\activate`, and run `jupyter lab` to launch jupyter.
+You can explore the notebooks in `notebooks/`.

+Docker:

 ## Dataset:

 ### **Steam Games Dataset** ([link](https://huggingface.co/datasets/FronkonGames/steam-games-dataset))